-At the entrance to the loft, a massive courtyard opens the loft to the sky and city.
+At the entrance to the loft, a large courtyard opens the interior to the landscape, sky and city.
 This initial void is subsequently revealed to be bounded by a larger cut through the 14th floor, allowing the courtyard to be read as a floating glass mass, bridging the east and west sides of the plan, and opening the section between floors.
 The larger cut also exposes the existing building core as a monolithic mass that grounds the choreography of void and solid dancing around it.
 This core is clad in custom pulled plaster panels, a technique developed through the controlled collision of a centuries-old fabrication technique with contemporary digital design language.
 The project is formally restrained, but spatially provocative.

 MEP Engineer: Engineering Solutions

-Stair-screen Fabricator: KAMMETAL
+Screen Fabricator: KAMMETAL